fattard/fflang/ILGenerator_CS_beta/README.md

 ```fflang
 func __dbg_int(v: Int) -> Int
 ```
-Prints the text representation of the specified value of `v` to the pplication standard output stream for.
+Prints the text representation of the specified value of `v` to the application standard output stream for.
 Always returns 0, so return can be discarded.